-Grandparents & Special Friends Day is an opportunity to celebrate the many important people in the lives of our students and also gives our Year 7's the chance to celebrate and share their school.
+Grandparents & Special Friends Day is an opportunity to celebrate the many important people in the lives of our students and also gives our Year 7s the chance to celebrate and share their school.
 The day includes morning tea, performances and classroom visits.

-11. MOBILE PHONES
+11 MOBILE PHONES

-- If a student, with the specific consent of his/her parents, chooses to bring a mobile responsible and appropriate use of the phone. - The use and securing of mobile phones are the individual students responsibility. strongly encouraged not to bring their mobile phones to school. - school bag. - Students are not permitted to use mobile phones on school property, or school organised special events unless special authorisation has been granted. - · Parents and students who feel it necessary to bring phones to school (to etc) are most welcome to leave it securely stored at Reception. - from school.
+- If a student, with the specific consent of his/her parents, chooses to bring a mobile phone to school he/she must respect fellow students' and teachers' rights through responsible and appropriate use of the phone. - The use and securing of mobile phones are the individual students responsibility.
+It is not the responsibility of the school to ensure the security of mobile phones brought to school by students.
+Students bring these at their own risk.
+Students are strongly encouraged not to bring their mobile phones to school. - If mobiles are brought to school, they must be turned off and left in the student's school bag. - Students are not permitted to use mobile phones on school property, or school organised special events unless special authorisation has been granted. - Parents and students who feel it necessary to bring phones to school (to accommodate nights when students have part time work, sport training and study etc) are most welcome to leave it securely stored at Reception. - Mobile phones must not be used to bypass school procedures in relation to school parent contact such as the official notification of student illness or early departure from school.